pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 from ``eventsourcing.infrastructure.django.models`` matches the ``SequencedItem`` namedtuple.
 The ``StoredEventRecord`` from the same module matches the ``StoredEvent`` namedtuple.
 There is also a ``TimestampSequencedItemRecord`` and a ``SnapshotRecord``.
-There are all standard Django models.
+These are all standard Django model classes.

 The package ``eventsourcing.infrastructure.django`` is a Django application.
 To use these models in your Django project, include the application in your list of ``INSTALLED_APPS``.